 - Any specific weaknesses in your application that you feel should be explained

 An on-campus interview is required of all successful applicants before an admission decision is made.
 Not all applicants will be invited for an on-campus interview.
-Applicants will be notified by January 31 of an invitation to interview, and the on-campus interview day is the third Friday in February.
+Given the uncertainties presented by the COVID-19 pandemic, the format of applicant interviews will be determined in January 2021.
+Applicants will be notified by January 31 of an invitation to interview, and the interview day is the third Friday in February.

 Applicants will be informed of admissions decisions on or around March 1.

 Student matriculation decisions are due by April 1, at which time a $400 deposit is required.

 The following undergraduate or graduate level courses are required in preparation for the WCU Psy.D.
 Program: (If an offer of admission to the program is made, no more than two of the courses listed below may be completed prior to matriculating.)

 - Introduction to Psychology

 - Abnormal Psychology

 - History of Psychology